-• Open Day/Evening for prospective students in Term 6 and the following Term 1.
-Parents/carers and students are shown around the Academy and given information about the school.
+10.1 Open Day / Evening for prospective students in September and July.
+Parents/carers and students are shown around the academy and given information about the academy.
 This information is used to guide their choice of school.
-The Academy welcomes enquiries and visits from parents/carers/students throughout the year.
+The academy welcomes enquiries and visits from parents / carers / students throughout the year.

-In Term 6 the Assistant Principal for Personal Development, Behaviour & Welfare and responsible for Admissions will organise a programme to enable all students on Walton's list to receive a visit from a member of staff at Walton.
-The purpose of the visit is to maintain a dialogue between the feeder school and Walton Girls', introduce a member of staff from Walton Girls' to the student and to make the student feel welcome as a student of Walton Girls' School.
-At this time relevant information to support the placement of students in each tutor group is collected from the feeder school.
+In the Summer Term the Assistant Principal for Personal Development, Behaviour & Welfare and responsible for admissions will organise a programme to enable all students on Walton's list to receive a visit from a member of staff at Walton.
+This visit maintains a dialogue between the primary school and Walton, it introduces a member of staff from Walton to the student and makes the student feel welcome.
+At this time relevant information to support the placement of students in each tutor group is collected from the primary school.

-A written invitation to attend a Welcome Day normally held on the first Tuesday in July is made to all students on the admissions list.
-This day provides an opportunity for the new intake to become more familiar with Walton Girls'.
-On the morning of the same day, parents/carers are invited to attend a presentation where relevant information is given regarding the start of the new term through a "New Intake Pack".
+All Year 6 students are invited to Walton's Transition Week.
+This week provides an opportunity for the new intake to become familiar with Walton.
+On a morning during the first week of term, parents / carers are invited to attend a presentation where relevant information is given regarding the start of the new term.